akashpawar6474/DSA-/README.md

 53. Unique Length-3 Palindromic Subsequences => earlier this problem diverted me towards dp but this is observation based problem for odd palindromes
 54. Truncate Sentence => very simple straight forward simple problem
 55. Finding the Users Active Minutes => simple hashtable and set problem we just need to boil it down to basics
+56. Remove Stones to Minimize the Total => simple heap problem